Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Liability for AI Outputs

 Enterprise AI contracts typically limit vendor liability for AI-generated outputs.
-Organisations should assume responsibility for:
+In practice, accountability for the following commonly rests with the deploying organisation:

 - Designing supervisory workflows